ibm-cloud-docs/citrix-netscaler-vpx/hsm-establish-ntl.md

 To establish your NTL, perform the following procedure:

-1. Navigate to the directory `/var/safenet/safenet/lunaclient/bin` and create the certificate by using the VTL utility.
+1. Go to the directory `/var/safenet/safenet/lunaclient/bin` and create the certificate by using the VTL utility.

     ```sh
     root@IBMADC690867-s6dr# cd /var/safenet/safenet/lunaclient/bin